 Is Organic Cotton Making Inroads?

-Organic cotton is still only accounting for less than 1% of all that’s grown.
-But attitudes to it, like attitudes to the environment and the food we eat, are changing at a pace.
-Demand for organic cotton is growing at nearly 70% a year by some accounts and, even though that’s from a small base, consumers are looking for certified textiles.
-This is where brands like Strawberry & Cream currently lead the way in organic cotton awareness.
+Organic cotton still only accounts for less than 1% of all cotton produce.
+But attitudes to it, like attitudes to the environment and the food we eat, are changing rapidly.
+There is an awareness and increase in demand for organic cotton.
+Consumers are looking for ethically produced and certified textiles.
+This is where brands like Strawberry & Cream help lead the way in organic cotton awareness.